hunt-genes/SMED8020/Day2/README.md

 * [Yik Y. Teoa, Common statistical issues in genome‐wide association studies: a review on power, data quality control, genotype calling and population structure, Current Opinionin Lipidology 2008, 19:133–143](https://www.biorxiv.org/content/10.1101/583278v1)
 * [Anderson et.al.
 Data quality control in genetic case‐control association studies.
 Nat Protoc.
 2010 Sep; 5 (9): 1564‐73.](https://pubmed.ncbi.nlm.nih.gov/21085122/)

+We will use Plink to run a GWAS in this practical:

+We have already downloaded it on your PC today but you can also find it here if you need it one day.
 **PLINK:** [https://www.cog-genomics.org/plink/](https://www.cog-genomics.org/plink/)

 PLINK is an open source and free toolset developed for the analysis of whole genome data.